ShaunCurtis/CEC.Blazor/Boilerplating a Database Application in Blazor - Part 1.md

 This set of articles looks at how to build and structure a real Database Application in Blazor.
 There are 4 articles:

-1. Project Structure and Framework
+1. Project Structure and Framework.
-2. Services
+2. Services - Building the CRUD Data Layers.
-3. Routed View Components
+3. Routed View Components - Building the CRUD Presentation Layer.
-4. UI Components
+4. UI Components.

 They are not:
 1. A definition of Best Practice - I'm not in that league!
 2. A finished product.

-It really a state of playis a framework and methodology I've developed writing Blazor Applications.
+It really a state of play on the frameworks and methodologies I've developed writing Blazor Applications.
 Use as much or as little of it as you like, and please offer suggestions to improve it.
 I do make a few recommendations, principly to try and break old routines.
 For example, don't call a routed component a page.
 It's not, call it a page and you subconciously attribute other web page features to it that simply don't apply.
 I call these **Routed Views** after the component that displays them - *RouteView*.

 There's a [GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor)